2004 Namibian local and regional elections

 Namibia held two subnational elections in 2004.
 Local Authority Council elections were held on 14 May 2004 and Regional Council elections on 29–30 November 2004.

 Results

 Local Authority Councils

-In the regions of Helao Nafidi and Outapi only the South West Africa People's Organization (SWAPO) fielded any candidates, so no elections were held there and all SWAPO candidates were declared elected.
+In the regions of Helao Nafidi and Outapi, only the South West Africa People's Organization (SWAPO) fielded any candidates, so no elections were held there and all SWAPO candidates were declared elected unopposed.